Driven to make a difference in mental health

 “The pathway has helped me decide where I’m going next in my career, as well as giving me tools to use in my current job.”

-Working as a youth counsellor, Jessie is dedicated to supporting children and making a real impact in the lives of vulnerable young people as early as possible.
+Working as a student wellbeing counsellor, Jessie is dedicated to supporting children and making a real impact on the lives of vulnerable young people as early as possible.

 “I’m a really big believer in early intervention.
 I think it gives kids access to support they wouldn’t have ever had before, and we can give them coping strategies they can take with them into high school and then adulthood.”